Metrobank (Philippines): Competition

 Metrobank's main competitors in the retail banking business are SM-led BDO Unibank and Bank of the Philippine Islands (BPI) of the Ayala group.
 Other major competitors include state-owned Landbank, and LT Group-led PNB.

-Apart from Consumer banking, Metrobank is also well known in Investment banking through its subsidiary, First Metro Investments Corporation, which competes with BDO Capital of BDO Unibank, while in Securities trading through subsidiary First Metro Securities which directly competes with BDO Securities (formerly BDO Nomura), BPI Wealth (formerly BPI Asset Management), and COL Financial.
+Apart from consumer banking, Metrobank is also well known in investment banking through its subsidiary, First Metro Investments Corporation, which competes with BDO Capital of BDO Unibank, and in securities trading through subsidiary First Metro Securities, which directly competes with BDO Securities (formerly BDO Nomura), BPI Wealth (formerly BPI Asset Management), and COL Financial.